alwindoss/gnuhealth/FHIR/gnuhealth-fhir-server/README.rst

 The GNU Health Fast Healthcare Interoperability Resources (FHIR) Server allows to query different resources from a running GNU Health HMIS node.

-The GH FHIR server runs in Python3 and GNU Health HMIS node 3.6 or higher
+The GH FHIR server runs in Python3 and GNU Health HMIS node 3.6 or higher, and is the continuation of the work done by our colleague Chris Zimmerman.

 Installation
 ------------